bioDS/beast-phylonco/README.md

 ### Running BEAST
 Start the BEAST software

-Make sure the "use BEAGLE" box is unchecked
+Make sure the "Use BEAGLE library" box is unchecked

 Set the input file to one of the examples e.g., `examples/test_GT16_error.xml`